theNewDynamic/aba-icc/_structure-of-the-icc/assembly-of-state-parties.md

 **Composition**

 <span class="redactor-invisible-space">The ASP is composed of representatives of the States that have ratified and acceded to the Rome Statute.
 In addition, the ASP has a Bureau that consists of a President, two Vice-Presidents and 18 members elected by the Assembly for three-year terms that supports the work of the ASP.
-It is not an organ of the Court but rather its oversight body.<span class="redactor-invisible-space"></span></span>
+It is not an organ of the Court but rather its oversight body.</span>

 <span class="redactor-invisible-space"><span class="redactor-invisible-space">**Responsibility**</span></span>